 - Trader Joe's

-- Stop & Shop (with Peapod grocery delivery)
+- Stop & Shop Peapod allows groceries to be delivered to you!

 - Shaw's/Star Market

-- Whole Foods (with Amazon delivery)
+- Whole Foods

 - Target

-- Wegmans

 We know that going to the grocery store if you don't have a car can be quite a hassle, but we've gone over some hints and help for transportation in Chapter 6.